McGregor

 Advertising

 Cape Town packs plenty of activities into a single world-class city.
-And sure, you might have found so many great restaurants, activities and bars that you never want to leave, but there are equally good reasons to leave it behind and head further afield.
+And sure, you might have found so many great restaurants, activities and bars that you never want to leave, but there are equally good reasons to leave it all behind and head further afield.
+That's why we've scoured the map to create this bumper - and now updated! – list of the best day trips from the Mother City.

-Just outside the city, there's plenty more to discover and explore.
 The best part?
-In many cases, you can get there and back in a single day and still make it home in time for supper.
+You can get to most of these and back in a single day, and still make it home in time for supper.
 If you have a few days to spare, hire a car and hit the road to discover the best day trips beyond Cape Town.

 RECOMMENDED: